thiagobottoni/servicenow-admin-bookmarks/README.md

 7. Upload the file named sys_ui_bookmark_group.xml
 8. Filter the User field by "Thiago Bottoni" and replace it with your user name

-Note: You may need to log out or refresh the page and wait a couple of minutes for the import to be applied.
+Note #1: You may need to log out or refresh the page and wait a couple of minutes for the import to be applied.

+Note #2: If you already have bookmarks, back them up before importing these XML files.

+Note #3: Try it in DEV first (obviously!).